SahilRasane/Machine_Learning/README.md

-## Pocket algorithm, LDA, QDA
+## Pocket algorithm, LDA, QDA and Logistic Regression
-An implementation of the Pocket, Linear and Quadratic Discriminant Analysis on customer information from a Taiwanese Bank.
+An implementation of the Pocket, Linear and Quadratic Discriminant Analysis, Linear Regression on customer information from a Taiwanese Bank.